 Prior to joining the Deuterman Law Group, he worked as an immigration case manager at IBM in Durham, preparing visa applications for foreign nationals.
 He also worked as a research attorney for consumer and financial class action claims.

 He now handles workers’ compensation claims at the Deuterman Law Group’s Winston-Salem office and enjoys working one-on-one with clients to help them overcome the problems they face and receive the compensation they deserve.

-Zach lives in Winston-Salem with his wife, Katherine.
+Zach lives in Winston-Salem with his wife, Catherine, and their son.